nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 -------------------------------------
 1. Ensure you have Java `11` or above installed in your Computer.
 2. Download the latest `Ez-Schedule.jar` from [here](https://github.com/AY2223S2-CS2103-W17-3/tp/releases).
-3. Copy the file to the folder you want to use as the *home folder* for your EzSchedule.
+3. Copy the file to the folder you want to use as the *home folder* for your _Ez-Schedule_.
-4. Open a command terminal, `cd` into the folder you put the jar file in
+4. Open a command line terminal, `cd` into the folder you put the jar file in
 5. Use the `java -jar Ez-Schedule.jar` command to run the application.